abarker/typped/doc/sphinx_docs/basic_usage.rst

 This example parses simple expressions such as ``x * 4 + 4`` using the builtin methods of the ``PrattParser`` class.
 The builtin parsing methods that can be called for a ``PrattParser`` instance are documented here:
-":ref:`typped.builtin_parse_methods module`".
+:py:mod:`typped.builtin_parse_methods`.
 Only a few are used in this example.
 Example 2 will parse the same language without using any of the builtin parsing methods.
 Instead, it will directly use Pratt parsing techniques.